Commuting In A Pandemic: These Health Workers Are Trekking And Canoeing

 That process has been plagued by delays — and in the interim, medical providers driving vehicles without permits have been arrested and beaten by Ugandan security forces for disobeying orders.
 The Uganda Medical Association (UMA) issued a statement on April 3 condemning the police response and Museveni apologized for the brutality five days later.
 But according to social media posts from the UMA's Secretary General, two doctors were reportedly arrested and tortured while driving in the western Ugandan city of Mbarara as recently as April 25.

-We asked five Ugandan health care workers across the country how their commute — and jobs — have changed during the coronavirus crisis.
+We asked five Ugandan health care workers how their commutes — and jobs — have changed during the coronavirus crisis.
 The responses have been edited for length and clarity.

 'I walk to work and back — around two hours.'